WillGolden80742/nodeWPP/README.md

     npm start
     ```

-2.  **Open the application in your browser:**
+2.  **Access the application:** Open your web browser and go to:

     ```
     http://localhost:3000
     ```

-3.  **Authenticate with WhatsApp:** A QR code will be displayed in the console.
-Scan the QR code using your WhatsApp mobile app to authenticate.
+3.  **Authenticate with WhatsApp Web:** The application will display a QR code in the terminal.
+Open WhatsApp on your phone, go to "Linked Devices," and scan the QR code to authenticate.

-4.  **Import Contacts:** Import your contacts from a CSV or VCF file.
-For CSV files, you'll need to select the columns containing the name and phone number.
+4.  **Import Contacts:**
+    *   **CSV:** Select a CSV file, then choose the correct columns for "Name" and "Phone Number."
+    *   **VCF:** Select a VCF file.
+Contacts will be loaded automatically.

-5.  **Compose Message:** Write your message in the text area.
-You can use the following placeholders:
+5.  **Compose Your Message:**  Write your message in the text area.
+Use these placeholders for dynamic content:
     *   `[name]`:  Replaced with the contact's full name.
-    *   `[greeting]`: Replaced with a personalized greeting based on the time of day.
+    *   `[greeting]`:  Replaced with a greeting appropriate for the time of day (e.g., "Good morning," "Good afternoon," "Good evening").

-6.  **Select Contacts:** Choose the contacts you want to send the message to.
+6.  **Contact Selection:** In the contact list, check the boxes next to the contacts you want to message.
+Use the "Select All" and "Deselect All" buttons to make selection easier.
+The smart tab system helps segment your contacts for efficient targeting.

-7.  **Send Message:** Click the "Send Message" button to send the message to the selected contacts.
+7.  **Send Messages!** Click the "Send Message" button to start sending your personalized messages.
+View the results in the modal window that pops up.

 ## CSV File Format

-The CSV file should be a semicolon-separated file.
-The first line should contain headers for the columns.
+CSV files must be semicolon-separated.
+The first row must be a header row.

 Example: